kirill-konshin/create-react-server/README.md

 import Express from "express";
 import webpack from "webpack";
 import Server from "webpack-dev-server";
-import createRoutes from "./createRoutes"; // same file as in client side import createStore from "./src/createStore"; // same file as in client side import config from "../webpack.config";
+import app from "./app"; // same file as in client side import config from "../webpack.config";
 import {createExpressMiddleware, createWebpackMiddleware, skipRequireExtensions} from "create-react-server";